charliehoward/BRM-Installer/README.md

-# BRM Installer version 3.1.2.1
+# BRM Installer version 3.1.3.0

+When run you will get a choice that allows you to skip installing Kaspersky Internet Security and/or LibreOffice, if left for 120 seconds it will continue and install all programs.

 To the run the install run "BRM Installer 3.bat" as an Administrator.